GalaxyGate/guides/docs/hosting/discord/python.md

 In this article, we assume that:

-* You are using discord.py as your library
+* You are using discord.py as your library.
-* You already have your bot's files uploaded to the server
+* You already have your bot's files uploaded to the server.
 * You have confirmed your bot is working locally.
 * Know how to establish an SSH connection.
 * You have a Linux VPS (Debian/Ubuntu).